SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/auth.md

 ### SharePoint Embedded Workflow

-1. An app creator (enterprise or ISV) builds an app that uses SharePoint Embedded containers
+1. An app creator (an enterprise or Independent Software Vendor-ISV) builds an app that uses SharePoint Embedded containers
     - App created in Microsoft Entra ID
     - Container Type creation requested and ContainerTypeID received to develop app
 1. A subscriber (Consuming Tenant) installs the app into a Microsoft 365 tenant
 1. The app instantiates a container
 1. The app uses Graph APIs to manage files and folders (DriveItems) in the Container (Drive)
-1. The app can link to the webUrl property of DriveItems to view, edit and co-author Office document types in Office Online (via Web browser)
+1. The app can link to the webUrl property of DriveItems to view, edit, and coauthor Office document types in Office Online (via Web browser)
 1. The Consuming Tenant security and compliance (S & C) admins can now run Microsoft 365 S & C workflows against the container

 ### App-Only vs Delegated

 SharePoint Embedded supports both App-Only and Delegated (App+User) calls for enterprise applications.
 App-only calls allow applications to utilize the SharePoint Embedded platform to manage containers without a signed-in user; while Delegated calls allow applications to manage containers via the SharePoint Embedded platform on behalf of the signed-in users.

 Both App-Only and Delegated SharePoint Embedded from trusted (or private) client applications are allowed.
-SharePoint Embedded calls to create containers, either App-Only or Delegated, from public clients are blocked by SharePoint Embedded authorization management.
+SharePoint Embedded authorization management blocks public clients from making api calls to create containers, whether they are App-Only or Delegated.

 ## Container.Selected Scope

 The [Register Container Type API](register-api-documentation.md) uses the Container.Selected scope.
-You will to call this API.
+You'll to call this API.
 To use it, you must configure this scope in your App manifest.

 > [!NOTE]
 > Other SharePoint Embedded Graph APIs run with the `FileStorageContainer.Selected` scope on Microsoft Graph